 - Call ahead to confirm business service levels and safety protocols – YES

-Many restaurants are open for indoor and outdoor dining as well as offering take out and/or delivery services.
+Restaurants are open for outdoor dining as well as offering take out and/or delivery services.
 We encourage visitors to contact the business you would like to visit, in advance, to determine their level of service.
 See restaurant and dining trip ideas.

 Walk-in customers are allowed for walk-in shopping, within certain parameters, however curbside pickup, delivery, and shipping are encouraged.
-See here for ideas.
+To support local businesses see here for ideas.

-Movie theaters, museums and galleries, and certain family entertainment businesses like mini golf are able to open under the new health order from June 19, 2020.
-Please contact the attraction you are interested in visiting, in advance.
+Movie theaters, family entertainment centers, museums and card rooms are closed under the state health order from July 13, 2020.
+Please contact any attraction you are interested in visiting, in advance to confirm.

 Parks and Recreation:

-Sonoma County Regional Parks campgrounds will reopen July 1.
+Sonoma County Regional Parks campgrounds reopened July 1.

 Activities that are indoors, or outdoors but involve high-touch equipment, or that encourage group gatherings are generally not allowed including spas, playgrounds and spectator sports.

 In compliance with social distancing restrictions, the following park facilities are open: tennis courts, disc golf courses, basketball courts, pickleball courts and other shared sports facilities.
 Use is limited to a single individual, members of the same household or organized groups, leagues, camps or childcare providers who all must comply with social distancing protocols.